Negotiating

 Are you being sold?

 Anyone trying to make a point will try to “sell” you on the idea.
 Try to make you agree.
 Try to make you fear the consequences of disagreeing.
 That’s how sales works.
 That’s how politics work.
 Our clients deserve better than that.
-In 2017, I attended Harness Your Negotiation Power with Buyers through my professional
+When Exclusive Buyer's Agents attend classes for all agents, we learn what tactics

 Who is watching at the open house?